 Botanist

-You'll study plants to learn how to help them grow.
+You'll study plants and learn how to help them grow.
 Discover which plants to use to make new food and medicines.

 Also known as: plant biologist